Random coalescing geodesics in first-passage percolation: A shift invariant labeling of geodesics

 \end{claim}

-\begin{proof}[Proof of claim] For every $v\in A_i$ let $a_v$ and $b_v$ denote the clockwise- and counterclockwise-most elements in $S_v$, and let $a_i$ and $b_i$ denote the least and largest elements among all geodesics in $\bigcup_{v\in A_i}S_v$ (in the total ordering).
-We then observe that for each $v$ mass of at least $4^{-K}$ escapes in between $a_v$ and $b_v$.
+\begin{proof}[Proof of claim] For every $v\in A_i$ let $a_v$ and $b_v$ denote the clockwise- and counterclockwise-most of the two $k$-good geodesics, and let $a_i$ and $b_i$ denote the least and largest elements among all $k$-good geodesics in $A_i\cap V_i(0)$ (in the total ordering).
+We then observe that for each $v$ mass of at least $4^{-k}$ escapes along $b_v$.
 Consequently, we obtain